 IPHost Network Monitor allows you to create your monitoring configuration skeleton using automatic network discovery.
 The discovery process detects network hosts and identifies their resources.
 IPHost Network Monitor can discover hosts and services for the following protocols: ICMP PING, SNMP, TCP, SMTP, POP3, IMAP, HTTP(S), FTP, SSH, DNS, and create the following traffic measurement monitors: SNMP Traffic Speed and Volume and WMI Traffic Speed and Volume.
 Also, for each protocol you can select additional custom ports to check.
 Monitors for databases, disk space, processor usage, and others can be added manually.

-By default, the discovery process uses application templates to search for various applications and services running in your network.
+By default, the discovery process uses templates to search for various applications, devices and services running in your network.
 A template selected in the discovery settings is applied to a host automatically, so that the entire set of predefined monitors are created on the host.

 The default monitoring and alerting settings allow you to start monitoring discovered resources with minimum changes.
 Regular rediscoveries can help you to track equipment presence and relocation.